hapheus/n8n-nodes-pgp/README.md

 - Decrypt: Decrypts text using OpenPGP decryption.
 - Sign: Signs text using OpenPGP signing.
 - Verify: Verifies the signature of text using OpenPGP.
+- Create Key: Creates a new Key Pair

 ## Credentials